Blendify/blender-manual/blender_docs/manual/sculpt_paint/sculpting/options.rst

 -----------

-The *Curve* section allows you to use a curve control to the right to modify the intensity of the brush from its centre (left part of the curve) towards its borders (right part of the curve).
+The *Curve* section allows you to use a curve control to the right to modify the intensity of the brush from its center (left part of the curve) towards its borders (right part of the curve).

 .. seealso::